-As a Salesforce partner, you have an advantage: you’re building your apps on the Salesforce Platform.
+As a Salesforce partner, you have an advantage: you’re building your solutions on the Salesforce Platform.
 We built security into our platform so that you don’t have to do it all from scratch.
-However, we rely on you to use the platform to build your apps in a way that protects your customers’ data.
+However, we rely on you to use the platform to build your apps, components, and other solutions in ways that protect your customers’ data.
 To help you along the way, the Salesforce security team conducts rigorous reviews of all products before green-lighting them for AppExchange.

 For our AppExchange partners, passing the security review takes planning and effort, but the payoff is awesome.
 A passing grade demonstrates your commitment to your customers and adds real value to your product.
 Customers know that any offering on AppExchange provides the highest level of protection for their data.

 At Salesforce, we’re proud of the role we play in securing customer data.
 And we know that data security is a team effort.
 So we give you the tools necessary to implement security, and you can rely on them to build secure products.

 The Salesforce security review focuses on a solution’s vulnerability to the most common attacks.
 The Product Security team pummels your solution with a battery of these attacks.
 They try their hardest to gain access to the precious data within your solution.
 If they can’t break in, you pass the review!

 In this module, we give you the inside information on how to emerge unscathed with your solution listed on AppExchange.
 We step through our security review process using a Lightning-compatible app developed as a second-generation (2GP) managed package.
 If you have another type of solution, things might look a little different to you.
 However, the security review process and principles are the same.

 The Open Web Application Security Project (OWASP) maintains a comprehensive list of the most common web attacks.
 The top three items are:

 - Injection: a query sends bad data to a system in an attempt to do damage.

 - Session hacking: an attacker gains entry to a secure session by intercepting credentials.